MathieuNls/bianca/bianca.md

 The Girvan–Newman algorithm fits our problem as we are interested in discovering the _communities_ of repositories that depend on a similar set of dependencies.

-### Identifying Bug Introduction  {#sec:bug-introduction}
+### Identifying bug introduction {#sec:bug-introduction}

-A risky commit is a commit that introduces a bug in the future [@Kamei2013; @SunghunKim2008].
+A risky commit is a commit that may introduce a bug in the future [@Kamei2013; @SunghunKim2008].
-For BIANCA to detect risky commits, four steps are required.
+To detect risky commits, we follow four steps.
-The first step consists in retrieving the commits that we know have introduced defect in the past by mining software and issues repositories.
-Then, we can extract the blocks of code that were modified during these risky commits.
+The first one consists of retrieving the commits that we know have introduced defects in the past by mining software and issue repositories.
+Then, we extract the blocks of code that were modified during these risky commits.
-The extracted blocks compose our _database_ against which new commit will be compared.
+The extracted blocks form our _dataset_ of commits against which new commits will be compared.
-To compare blocks from previous commits that have introduced a defect to blocks from incoming commits, we use a text-based detection technique.
+To compare blocks from previous commits that have introduced a defect to blocks from incoming commits, we use a text-based matching technique.

-To construct our _database_ of commits introducing defect, we use a modified version of the backend of commit guru [@Rosen2015a].
-Commit guru's backend have three major components: ingestion, analysis, and prediction.
+To construct our _dataset_ of commits introducing defects, we use a modified version of the back-end of CommitGuru [@Rosen2015a].
+Commit guru's back-end has three major components: ingestion, analysis, and prediction.
-We use the ingestion and analysis components for BIANCA.
+We reuse the ingestion and analysis components for BIANCA.
-The ingestion component is responsible for ingesting (i.e. downloading) a given repository.
+The ingestion component is responsible for ingesting (i.e., downloading) a given repository.
-Once the repository is entirely downloaded on a local server, each commit of history is analyzed and change-level metrics proposed by Kamei *et al.* are computed [@Kamei2013].
+Once the repository is entirely downloaded on a local server, each commit of history is analysed and change-level metrics proposed by Kamei *et al.* are computed [@Kamei2013].
-Also, commits are classified using the list of keyword proposed by Hindle *et al.* [@Hindle2008] and reported in Table \ref{tab:labels}.
+Also, commits are classified using the list of keywords proposed by Hindle *et al.* [@Hindle2008] and reported in Table \ref{tab:labels}.
-After this has been completed, Commit guru performs the SCM blame/annotate function on all modified lines of code for their corresponding files on the fixing commit's parent.
+After this has been completed, CommitGuru performs the SCM blame/annotate function on all modified lines of code for their corresponding files on the fixing commit's parent.
-This will return the commit that previously modified them.
+This returns the commits that previously modified them.
 These commits have introduced the bugs corrected by the fixing commit and mark them as such.

-Note that we could have used simpler and more established tool such as Relink [@Wu2011] to link the commits to their issue and re-implement the classification by Hindle *et al.* [@Hindle2008] on top of it.
+Note that we could use a simpler and more established tool such as Relink [@Wu2011] to link the commits to their issues and re-implement the classification by Hindle *et al.* [@Hindle2008] on top of it.
-However, Commit Guru have the advantage to be open-source.
-Consequently, we were able to modify it to our needs and reach satisfactory performances promptly.
+However, CommitGuru has the advantage of being open source.
+We were able to modify it to fit our needs and ensure a satisfactory performance.

 \input{tex/table-words}

-### Extract Blocks {#sec:block-extract}
+### Extracting blocks {#sec:block-extract}

 A block is a set of consecutive lines of code that will be compared to all other blocks to identify clones.
 To achieve this critical part of BIANCA, we rely on TXL [@Cordy2006a], which is a first-order functional programming over linear term rewriting, developed by Cordy et al. [@Cordy2006a].